Blqtent/MicroUnix/README.md

-# AuroraOS
+# MicroUnix
-AuroraOS is an operating system developed by a complete idiot lol
+MicroUnix is an operating system developed by a complete idiot lol